-- Always be used as a last resort - Be applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded and reported to parents/carers.
+- Always be the last resort - Be applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded and reported to parents/carers.

-All of the Senior Leadership team, pastoral team plus the majority of other members of staff have been trained in MAPA (Management of Actual and Potential Aggression) techniques.
+The headteacher and assistant headteachers have been trained in MAPA (management of Actual and Potential Aggression) Techniques.